Improved lower bounds for the maximum order of an induced acyclic subgraph: Introduction

 \subsection{Outline of the paper}

 The remainder of the paper is organized as follows.
 Section~\ref{sec:selkow} develops the neighborhood-based lower bound for $\vv{\alpha}(D)$.
-Section~\ref{sec:DL} introduces our DL algorithm and proves its fundamental properties.
-Section~\ref{sec:variance} provides the variance decomposition and a complete covariance catalog for the DL algorithm.
+Section~\ref{sec:DLL} introduces our DLL algorithm and proves its fundamental properties.
+Section~\ref{sec:variance} provides the variance decomposition and a complete covariance catalog for the DLL algorithm.
 Section~\ref{sec:bd} assembles the variance-based lower bound for $\vv{\alpha}(D)$.
 Finally, Section~\ref{sec:experiments} offers numerical experiments on certain types of random graphs to illustrate the behavior of our improvements.